 Available both painted (via artist collaborations) and plain, this kitchen apparel company’s masks are all made from hemp and organic cotton.
 You can pick up a plain pair for $14 or an artist collaboration for around $23, with kids’ sizes available for $12; expect only a one to two day turnaround on orders.

 One of our favorite Downtown boutiques has partnered with local food-inspired apparel company MEALS Clothing for these two-packs of upcycled cotton masks.
 You can order a plum and a cherry mask for $20, and 25% of the proceeds will go to CORE, which is providing free drive-through testing for high-risk individuals.

 One of two masks on the city-run L.A.
 Protects site to meet Kaiser Permanente’s design specs, sustainable local line Reformation is selling packs of five masks for $25.
-Prints and colors vary per shipment (which you can expect in about a week), with no means to request a particular look.
-You can, however, choose to donate a five-pack to communites in need).
+Prints and colors vary per multi-pack (you can also choose to donate a five-pack to communites in need).
 If you want to pick out a particular design, Reformation is also selling some cute designs for $10 per mask.

 The second of the two featured L.A.
 Protects masks, this garment manufacturer is shipping two-packs of plain masks for $11.50 and five for $20 (with bulk orders available, as well).
 Expect the order to ship pretty quickly.